mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/5-assinging.md

 We previously declared a variable.

-Now we will give that variable a value (i.e. "Aaron", 36, true, etc)
+Now we will give that variable a value (i.e. "Aaron", 36, 3.14, etc)

 ## How can we put data in our variable?